fordevoted/1092_EE3031_Computer-Programming/README.md

 The policy of this homework please reference 「[課程資訊](https://cool.ntu.edu.tw/courses/4605/assignments/syllabus)」>「成績評量方式」.

 The structure of homework is showed as following.
-If your homework includes more than one file, you may organize them and explain how to run your program.
+If your homework includes more than one source code file, you may explain how to run your program in your report.

 ```
 b01234567_hw1